aakorGithub/Database-App/README.md

   google calendar <br>
 .
 This App is built with code integration with Google Appscript and is deployable to the Googla App Store <br>
 .
 This Application is a data storage software,It purpose to collect, update and store data from an Excel Spread <br>
 .
-Tts purpose is to search and store queries based on data input and return valid data base on queary request by users <br>
+The purpose is to search and store queries based on data input and return valid data base on queary request by users <br>
 .
 This Application can be usufully for tasks such as storing inventory list, Employees data such as Id and its capable of setting event in google calendar